v-i-s-h-n-u-b/8-bit-CPU/README.md

 ## PROBLEMS FACED

-When I ran the design on Xilinx ISE/Vivado, the main CPU module encountered a few parameter instantiation errors.
+When the design was run on Xilinx ISE/Vivado, the main CPU module encountered a few parameter instantiation errors.
 Once these issues are resolved, the updated CPU module code will be uploaded.

 ## FUTURE WORK